aidanhs/libtclpy/README.md

 tclpy
 =====

-This is a tcl extension for interacting with Python, targeting tcl >= 8.5.
+This is a Tcl extension to effortlessly call Python from inside Tcl, targeting Tcl >= 8.5 and Python 2.6 - 2.7.

 The extension is available under the 3-clause BSD license (see "LICENSE").